danjamk/pycharm-claude-devcontainer/README.md

-# PyCharm + Claude Code DevContainer Template
+# Secure AI Python Development with PyCharm DevContainer Template

-Vibe coding with tools like Claude Code can be enormously powerful - but with that power comes risks.
+AI-assisted coding with tools like Claude Code can be enormously powerful - but with that power comes risks.
-AI tools do not always follow instructions exactly.
-Sometimes due to poorly thought out prompts or user error.
-But it can also be due to AI bugs or poor implementation considerations.
+AI development tools don't always follow instructions exactly, sometimes due to poorly thought out prompts, user error, or even AI bugs and implementation issues.

-A good practice to balance the power with safety is to run AI tools like Claude Code in a containerized environment.
+A best practice for secure AI development is to run AI coding assistants like Claude Code in a containerized development environment.
-This provides isolation from your host system, ensuring that any mistakes or unexpected behavior do not impact your local files or environment.
+This provides complete isolation from your host system, ensuring that any mistakes or unexpected behavior during AI-assisted coding do not impact your local files or environment.
+Along with other protections, you can feel more comfortable leveraging this power.

-Along with other protections, you can feel more conformable leveraging this power.
+This **production-ready PyCharm DevContainer template** is specifically designed for secure Python development with JetBrains PyCharm Professional, Docker dev containers, and Claude Code as your AI coding assistant.
+This approach can be adapted to other IDEs (VS Code pioneered dev containers and has excellent support), other AI assistants, and alternative container solutions (Podman, Colima, Orbstack, etc.), as well as other programming languages.

-This project is based specifically on the use if Jetbrains Pycharm (so focused on Python example) with Docker for dev containers and Claude Code as the vibe coding AI assistant.
-This approach can be adapted to other IDEs (VS Code pioneered dev containers and has great support for this).
+**Important**: Containerizing your Python development environment protects your host system, but doesn't protect your code, data, or remote systems.
+Follow these additional security best practices:
-Other AI assistance can be used with other container solutions (Podman, Colima, Orbstack, etc.) as well.
-And of course other programming languages can be used.
+- Setup read-only SSH keys for git repositories and control commits outside the container

-Containerizing your development environment is not enough thought.
-This can help protect your host system, but it does not protect your code, data or remote systems.
+- For cloud infrastructure, only allow access to development accounts where total destruction is acceptable
-You should still follow best practices for security, including:
+- Only grant write permissions to assets that can be destroyed and recreated easily

-- Setup read-only ssh keys for your git repositories and ensure you control commits outside the container
+With these guardrails in place, you can leverage AI-assisted Python development with much more confidence.

-- For cloud infrastructure, only allow access to development accounts where total destruction is acceptable. this applies to data and other services too.
-Only allow write permissions tio assets that can be destroyed and recreated easily.
+## 🎯 Production-Ready Python AI Development Template

-With these basic guardrails in place, you can leverage the power of AI tools like Claude Code with much more confidence.
+This secure development environment template combines PyCharm Professional with DevContainers and integrated Claude Code for safe, reproducible AI-assisted Python development that works identically across all team members' machines.

-This project is a production-ready template for Python development using PyCharm Professional with DevContainers and integrated Claude Code AI assistance.
+## 🚀 What This Secure AI Development Environment Provides

-## 🚀 What This Provides
+- **🐍 Python 3.12** containerized development environment with complete dependency isolation

-- **🐍 Python 3.12** containerized development environment
+- **🧠 Claude Code AI assistant** integrated and ready for secure AI-assisted coding
-- **🧠 Claude Code AI** assistant integrated and ready to use
+- **🛡️ Complete host system protection** - no local Python/dependencies conflicts
-- **🛡️ Complete isolation** - no local Python/dependencies conflicts
+- **🔄 Reproducible team development** - identical environment across all machines
-- **🔄 Reproducible setup** - works identically across all machines
+- **📦 Persistent development storage** - configuration and cache preserved between sessions
-- **📦 Persistent storage** - configuration and cache preserved between sessions
+- **⚡ JetBrains PyCharm Professional** full IDE integration with secure container backend
-- **⚡ PyCharm Professional** full IDE integration with container backend
+- **🔒 Secure AI coding practices** - isolated environment for safe AI development

 ## 📋 Prerequisites

-### Required Software
+### Required Software for AI Development Setup
-- **PyCharm Professional** (Community Edition lacks DevContainer support)
+- **PyCharm Professional** (Community Edition lacks DevContainer support for this template)
-- **Docker Desktop** (running and allocated 8GB+ RAM)
+- **Docker Desktop** (running and allocated 8GB+ RAM for containerized development)
-- **Anthropic Account** (for Claude Code - free tier available)
+- **Anthropic Account** (for Claude Code AI assistant - free tier available)

 ### System Requirements
 - **macOS/Windows/Linux** with Docker support
 - **8GB+ RAM** for Docker allocation
 - **10GB+ free disk space** for container images

-## 🏃‍♂️ Quick Start
+## 🏃‍♂️ Quick Start Guide for Secure AI Development

-### 1. Clone and Open
+### 1. Clone This Python DevContainer Template
 ```bash
 git clone https://github.com/your-username/pycharm-claude-devcontainer.git
 cd pycharm-claude-devcontainer
 ```

-### 2. Open in PyCharm
+### 2. Launch PyCharm Professional with DevContainer Support
 1. **Launch PyCharm Professional**
 2. **File → Open** → Select the project directory
-3. **PyCharm will detect** `.devcontainer/devcontainer.json`
+3. **PyCharm will automatically detect** the `.devcontainer/devcontainer.json` configuration
-4. **Click "Reopen in Container"** when prompted
+4. **Click "Reopen in Container"** when prompted for secure containerized development

 ### 3. First Build (5-10 minutes)
 - PyCharm builds the container automatically
 - Monitor progress in **Services** tool window
 - Container downloads Python 3.12, installs tools, and configures environment

-### 4. Setup Claude Code
+### 4. Configure Claude Code AI Assistant
-1. **Open terminal** in PyCharm (connected to container)
+1. **Open PyCharm terminal** (automatically connected to secure container)
 2. **Run:** `claude`
-3. **Choose "Use Subscription"** (recommended)
+3. **Choose "Use Subscription"** (recommended for team development)
-4. **Authenticate** via browser with your Anthropic account
+4. **Authenticate** via browser with your Anthropic account for AI-assisted coding

-### 5. Configure Python Interpreter
+### 5. Configure Python Development Environment
 1. **Right-click** `src/main.py` → **Run**
-2. **Configure interpreter** when prompted:
+2. **Configure Python interpreter** when prompted:
    - **Add Interpreter → System Interpreter**
    - **Path:** `/usr/local/bin/python3`
    - **Click OK**

-### 6. Start Developing!
+### 6. Start Secure AI-Assisted Development!
-- **Run code:** Right-click → Run
+- **Run Python code:** Right-click → Run
-- **AI assistance:** Type `claude` in terminal
+- **AI coding assistance:** Type `claude` in terminal for intelligent code suggestions
-- **Testing:** `python -m pytest tests/`
+- **Automated testing:** `python -m pytest tests/`
-- **Formatting:** `black src/ tests/`
+- **Code formatting:** `black src/ tests/`

 ## 🏗️ Project Structure